GCSE English · Language & Literature · Years 9–11 · Online today, UK-wide

 How we build essay technique from scratch — starting with a single paragraph.

 Most English tutoring fails for the same reason maths tutoring fails: it covers the syllabus instead of the gap.
-Your child writes a full essay, the tutor returns a list of comments, your child reads them and writes the next essay with the same problems.
-Nothing changes because the feedback was too broad to act on.
+Your child writes a full essay, gets back a list of comments, then writes the next essay with the same problems.
+We start with a single paragraph and rebuild from there.

 Pricing snapshot